 Reference your column names directly

-Your batch instructions can — and should — reference the column headers from your CSV.
+Your prompt can — and should — reference the column headers from your CSV.
 The model sees both the instructions and the row data, so if your CSV has a column called key_usp, you can write "include the key_usp in the first sentence" and the model will pull in the value from that column for each row.

 Include the product's main benefit in the description.